OctopusDeployLabs/workertools/README.md

 The following images are built in this repo:

 - Ubuntu 22.04
-- Ubuntu 20.04 (tagged `latest` in [DockerHub](https://hub.docker.com/r/octopuslabs/workertools/tags?page=1&name=latest))
+- Ubuntu 20.04
-- Windows 2022 (tagged `latest` in [DockerHub](https://hub.docker.com/r/octopuslabs/workertools/tags?page=1&name=latest))
+- Windows 2022

-> Note: As Windows 2019 [mainstream support end date is Jan 9th, 2024](https://learn.microsoft.com/en-us/lifecycle/products/windows-server-2019), any `windows.2019` tagged images are no longer maintained.

 A new image will be built each time a new version of PowerShell Core is created.
 The version numbers will be based on the version of PowerShell Core.

+## Deprecated tags

+Please note the following tags are no longer maintained:
+- Any images tagged with `windows.2019` as Windows 2019 [mainstream support end date is Jan 9th, 2024](https://learn.microsoft.com/en-us/lifecycle/products/windows-server-2019)
+- Any images tagged with `latest`.

+> **For backwards compatibility, images tagged with `latest` are still available in DockerHub.
+They are built on Ubuntu 20.04, Ubuntu 22.04 and Windows 2019.**

+## Support

-**Please consider this repository provided as is.
-If there are any issues please do not contact support.**
+Please consider this repository provided as is.
+If there are any issues please do not contact support.